Capturing Stories Through Portraits

 Amy Jalapeno

 People are not my favourite subject to draw and I make no secret of preferring a paper cut on my cornea to doing people portraits.
 Give me animals and wildlife any day.
 However the exception to this rule is exposing a fleeting expression in an ordinary moment that makes me pause and imagine their story.
 In these artworks of many different mediums, each piece tells its own story and the challenge is given to the viewer to experience a life through a moment.
+My work is inspired by a genuine interest in Indigenous cultures and I am deeply interested in the preservation and understanding of traditional cultural attire so you will see most portraits are tribal.

 Chocolate was the base colour as it has the rich red undertones for this tribe’s particular skin tones, but it was also mixed with Burnt Carmine, Elderberry, Burnt Earth and various Umbers.
 The beauty of working with pastels is the process – applying the layers, gradually blending and building the colour but also being mindful of how much pigment the paper tooth can comfortably hold.
 My biggest tip?
 Don’t be tempted to overwork your pastel drawing.

 How wonderful are elderly humans with wisdom, experience and stories etched in their faces.
 This lady is a Burmese Myanma elder.
+This piece was my first charcoal portrait.
+I cannot stress enough that if you want to try something – a new medium, a subject matter you don’t usually do – the just DO IT.

-Canson Mi-Teintes paper is my paper of choice as it has mid-range colours that sit in the 50/50 range between black and white.
+Canson Mi-Teintes paper was my paper of choice as it has mid-range colours that sit in the 50/50 range between black and white.
 This piece is a fabulous example of why paper colour is so important as the colour will show through, and can be used to create mood.
 In this case – balance and harmony, in other cases contrasting colours may be used to create drama and excitement.
 Her clothing had so many interesting textures to capture.

 After my pastel of the Omar Tribal boy, I completed a rare portrait commission for a wedding photo to be in pastels, and which eventually winged its way to Zimbabwe.
+I don’t usually do backgrounds, but if I do I use a portrait blur and bokeh effect to maintain the focus on the subjects.

 Scribbling is a unique, very careless yet expressive way of drawing where the technique is literally scribbling movements that are applied with varying pressures, and letting the pen roam across the paper with minimal lifting, focusing on some areas to create shadows and merely passing through where light is hitting the subject.
 A small series of scribble drawings can be seen here.